 My illustration focus at Crouse College quickly took a turn to advertising design, and with it a whole new set of challenges were introduced.

-We discussed faux business objectives and campaign parameters in studio, and then sequestered ourselves to research, sketch and write copy.
+We discussed faux business objectives and campaign parameters in studio, and then sequestered ourselves to research, sketch and write.
 Relatively quickly, we’d return to class to present three concepts and receive a full-on design critique.
 Repeat, narrow down, complete.
-It may not sound like much at first, but being able to clearly pitch an idea, and then take criticism as constructive rather than negative, is almost as important as the ideation process itself.
+It may not sound like much at first, but being able to clearly pitch an idea, and then take criticism as constructive rather than presenting a defensive posture, is as important to a 20 year-old’s professional development as the ideation process itself.

-Towards the end of my undergrad career, we began to collaborate with Newhouse copy writers, prepping us for the machinations of a real world creative team (I never pursued a traditional print & tv agency career).
-With no developers in the mix, this was a commercial design process, but one with greater degrees of complexities than illustration when it came to client input and iterations towards sign-off.
+Towards the end of my undergrad career, we collaborated with Newhouse copy writers, prepping us for the machinations of a real world creative team (note: I never pursued a traditional print & tv agency career).
+This was a commercial design process, but one with greater degrees of complexities than illustration when it came to client input and iterations towards sign-off.

-Directly after undergraduate, I spent my days designing CD-rom games after landing an internship at a design and production studio.
+After undergrad, I spent my days designing CD-rom edutainment games once landing an internship at a design and production studio.
 The biggest contrast between then and now is that the notion of a downloadable patch or a version update simply didn’t exist.
 We were pre-web, so production houses didn’t staff and operate with the concern that developers constantly needed to be busy shipping product.